 If you are not sure about your networking skills, sit down and diagram out how things should be plugged in, so that logically they make sense.
 Example: a switch cannot communicate with a router unless it is somehow plugged into the router!

 - After making sure that everything is plugged in properly and powered on, if you still have issues, we had better look at a troubleshooting flowchart….

 This flowchart is designed to help you identify physical issues in your Ethernet network.
 If your issues are related to how your router is programmed, then you just stepped into advanced network troubleshooting which can and will get complicated very fast.
 If that is the spot you are in, then get experienced help.

 First up, here are some helpful tools to give you an advantage:

 - “Blinky tester”.
 This is the most basic Ethernet tester.
 You plug one end of your cable into the main unit and the other end into a dongle remote.
 It will tell you if your Ethernet cable conductors got crossed during termination, a short circuit, or if all of the conductors are hooked up.
 It will not tell you anything else, like if the cable will actually give you a certain speed.

 - Ruler for measuring bend radius, or at least a reference object that can be used to do a “quick and dirty” gauge like an empty soda or soup can

 Reference: Bend Radius for trueCABLE brand Ethernet cable

 See the blog Obey the Bend, Calculating Wire Bend Radius for additional, more generic, information.

 To make this easier to work with, assume the wire is bent into a “U” shape.
 The distance between the top of the “U” is the bend diameter.
 Divide this in half for the bend radius.
-The figures given below are for bend diameter.
+The figures given below are for bend radius.